theodoreOnzGit/tuas_boussinesq_solver/README.md

 cargo run --example ciet_educational_simulator --release
 ```

+Note that for Linux and MacOS, you will need to install OpenBLAS.

+Also please go to the examples folder to find source code and more README.md
+for the CIET Educational Simulator.

+As of v0.0.6, there are binaries available, so for those who don't want
+to use Rust, just download the simulator and run it.

 If you want to run it continuously using cargo-watch:
 ```bash
 cargo watch -x "run --example ciet_educational_simulator --release"